• Home

 Michael is a great interviewer – he’d read The Divine Economy carefully and thought hard about the arguments.
 It lasts a bit over an hour and a half.

 The book was published by Princeton University Press on 14th May 2024.
-It was long listed for the FT/Schroders Business Book of the Year Award 2024.
+It was long listed for the FT/Schroders Business Book of the Year Award 2024, and was a finalist in the 2025 PROSE awards of the Association of American Publishers.

 Here is a contribution to PUP’s Ideas page to mark the release: “A sermon from a mountebank?
 Religious messaging in the age of AI“.